PAK90/filigree-texts/README.md

 [Antlrworks2](tunnelvisionlabs.com/products/demo/antlrworks) is an IDE built specifically for .g4 files, but to test grammar files you have to load them up in a test rig, which slows development of the grammar.

 [IntelliJ Idea](https://www.jetbrains.com/idea/) (the community version) is a better solution.
 It can handle most languages, and with the Antlr4 plugin, it generates live syntax trees on text that you can enter in a sidebox, allowing for instant testing of grammars.
 In Idea, `File->Settings` and then `Plugins` gets you to a plugin list.
 Search for Antlr v4 (click 'search in repositories' if you don't see a result) and install it.
+Once that's done, open the `filigree-text` folder.

 Now you can edit grammar files conveniently.
 However, we need to use the syntax trees the grammar generates, and while the default choice is Java, I'm going full Python.
 In a terminal, go to the folder containing the grammar files and run this command: